Finger Food Sandwiches & Tea: Perfect Pairings in Sydney

 Matcha tea complements sushi-style sandwiches, while jasmine tea enhances the flavors of tofu and veggie mini wraps.

 Herbal infusions pair well with Mediterranean-style sandwiches, while floral teas work beautifully with fruity and nutty fillings.
+For the perfect tea-time sweets, check out our finger food dessert suggestions.

 What are the best finger food sandwiches for afternoon tea?